Coach Trip series 13

-Coach Trip 13 was the thirteenth series of Coach Trip in the United Kingdom.
+Coach Trip 13 is the thirteenth series of Coach Trip in the United Kingdom.
 The series began airing on 30 March 2015 for 20 episodes, 3 days after the twelfth series concluded, concluding on 24 April 2015.
 These were the last 20 episodes of the original 80 that were commissioned in April 2014.

 Voting system

 The Voting system on this series was: